BPerezLamarque/Scripts/Metabarcoding/tutorial_metabarcoding/README.md

 cd $path_analyses

-mkdir raw_data/

-# copy all the fastq files into the folder raw data:
+# copy all the raw data into the folder for analyses:
-cp /XXXX/*fastq $path_analyses/raw_data/
+cp -r /genomic/Cours_EGME/data_practicals/* $path_analyses/

 ```